Characterization of Erd\"os matrices by their zero entries: Abstract

 \section{Abstract}

-An Erd\"os matrix $E$ is a bistochastic matrix whose sum of squares of entries (Frobenius norm squared) equals its maxtrace (maximum of all the $\sigma$-traces for permutations $\sigma$'s).
-We characterize all Erd\"os $E$ by the patterns of their zero entries; showing that each such skeleton has at most one $E$.
-We present an algorithm to find all $n\times n$ Erd\"os matrices, which finds them up to $n\leqslant 5$ quickly and also size $n=6$.
-We further show some presently known RCDS matrices to be Erd\"os.
+An Erd\H{o}s matrix $E$ is a bistochastic matrix whose sum of squares of entries (Frobenius norm squared) equals its maxtrace (maximum value of the trace of $\sigma E$, as $\sigma$ varies over permutation matrices).
+We characterize all Erd\H{o}s $E$ by the patterns of their zero entries; showing that each such skeleton has at most one $E$.
+We present an algorithm to find all $n\times n$ Erd\H{o}s matrices, which finds them up to $n\leqslant 5$ quickly and also size $n=6$.
+We further show some presently known RCDS matrices ($E$ in which the trace of $\sigma E$ remains constant across all the permutations that avoid every zero-entry position in $E$) to be Erd\H{o}s.